If you’ve decided to make your next home Wi-Fi system a mesh one, it’s worth knowing the pros and cons of each solution on the market.

 - The TP-Link Deco M4 has a recommended retail price of $229.95.

-The Google Wi-Fi system is a dual-band AC1200 router, so it offers speeds of up to about 1200Mbps.
+Like the original Google Wi-Fi, Nest Wi-Fi is a dual-band AC1200 router, so it offers speeds of up to about 1200Mbps.

 D-Link currently offers two mesh Wi-Fi systems: